sachinsu/sachinsu.github.io/content/posts/ELT.md

 * Need to handle different kinds of data (Structured and Unstructured)
 * hugh volumes of data (IOT, Customer data management)
-* Availabilty of cheaper storage and compute along with availability of internet scale cloud based data warehouses
+* Availability of cheaper storage and compute along with availability of internet scale cloud based data warehouses

 has recently caused wide adoption of ELT (Extract-transform-load) over ETL.